Convex-Dev/design/cad/026_lisp/README.md

 - Use a vector `[1 2]` instead of a map with fixed keys `{:field1 1 , :field2 2}`
 - Use shorter Keywords e.g. `:f` instead of `:failure`
 - Avoid having entries in maps where the value is a default value like `nil` or `0` e.g. `{:name "Bob" :ferraris 1 :bugattis 0 :lambos 0}` becomes `{:name "Bob" :ferraris 1}`.
 You code can provide a default value in `get` when reading the key e.g. `(get person-record :lambos 0)`
+- If the same code is going to be duplicated in multiple accounts, put it in one account (or a library) and refer to that from the other accounts
+- Use a Set rather than a Map with dummy values if the values don't matter
+- `nil` `0` `true` and `false` only require 1 byte of encoding.
+These are the smallest CVM values.

 ### Pre-compilation